-Jack Berlin, CEO at Accusoft, was awesome enough to spend a good hour and a half over the phone with us to talk about all the cool things going on in his life, including his work with the parks, what got him passionate about digital photography, the history of Accusoft, and a state of the union on tech in Tampa.
+Jack Berlin, CEO at Accusoft, spent a good hour and a half over the phone with us to talk about all the cool things going on in his life.
+This includes his work with the parks, what got him passionate about digital photography, the history of Accusoft, and a state of the union on tech in Tampa.

-Roxanne Williams: Accusoft has been in business for 27 years.
+Roxanne Williams: Accusoft is now 27 years old.
 Congratulations on that massive milestone!
-You guys actually started as Pegasus Imaging and that was created due to your fascination with digital photography.
+You guys actually started as Pegasus Imaging, due to your fascination with digital photography.
 What is it about photography that you’re so passionate about?

 Jack Berlin: This is fun because I’m a technology geek.
-I had sold my first company that I started in the late ‘80s and happened to be at a trade show when I saw the world’s first digital camera.
-It was one quarter VGA resolution, so you’re talking 322 40, grayscale only, not even color.
+I sold my first company that I started in the late ‘80s and happened to be at a trade show when I saw the world’s first digital camera.
+It was one quarter VGA resolution, so 322 40, grayscale only, not even color.
 I saw that thing and I just fell in love.
-I just knew where it was going.
-I don’t know why.
-I tried to go to work for those guys.
-They were out of Chatsworth, California and ultimately were sold to Logitech, which is where the digital camera took off, of course.
-But they had built the first digital pixel array to do digital imaging and it was grayscale.
-I tried to go work for them, but I decided I didn’t want to move to California at the time.
-I just knew I wanted to get involved with digital imaging.
-At the time, to get something digitized, you had to use frame grabbing – it was thousands and thousands of dollars to do digitization.
-If you put yourself in my shoes, seeing that little brick (the camera really was the size of a brick) was just really, really cool to see.
+I just knew where it would go, and I tried to work for those guys.
+They ultimately sold to Logitech, which is where the digital camera took off, of course.
+But they built the first digital pixel array to do digital imaging and it was grayscale.

 Matt Vaughn: That’s excellent.
 Roxanne and I are photography junkies as well.
 What do you shoot with today?